versustunez/VeNo/README.md

 - Distortion
 - Compressor
 - GUI
-    - Layoutable GUI via .vui files (or let them default :P)
+    - Layout-able GUI via .vui files (or let them default :P)
     - Colorable GUI

 ## GUI-Lang

 VeNo use a custom-written Layout language to optimize the relayouting for me

-Why selfwritten? because of learning perspective and not happy with pre-solutions
+Why self written? because of learning perspective and not happy with pre-solutions

 For information look into: DOCS/GUILang.md